2018 Pacific typhoon season: Philippines

 During the season PAGASA used its own naming scheme for the 21 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
-The names were taken from a list of names, that had been last used during 2014 and are scheduled to be used again during 2022.
-The names Gardo, Josie, Maymay, Rosita, Samuel and Usman were used for the first (and only, in the cases of Rosita and Usman) time during the year after the names Glenda, Jose, Mario, Ruby, and Seniang were retired, as both the names Ruby and Rosita were used only for the first times due its damages in the Philippines.
-Although Tropical Depression Josie caused a substantial amount of damage, the name Josie was not retired following the season.
+This is the same list used from the 2014 season, except for the names Gardo, Josie, Maymay, Rosita, and Samuel, which replaced Glenda, Jose, Mario, Ruby, and Seniang.
+All five names, as well as Usman, were used for the first time (and only, in the cases of Rosita and Usman).

 Retirement

-After the season, the names Ompong, Rosita and Usman were retired, as they caused ₱1 billion in damages.
-Rosita and Usman were only used for the first and last time.
+After the season, the names Ompong, Rosita and Usman were retired, as they caused at least ₱1 billion in damages.
 They were replaced with Obet, Rosal and Umberto for the 2022 season.

 Season effects

 This table summarizes all the systems that developed within or moved into the North Pacific Ocean, to the west of the International Date Line during 2018.
 The tables also provide an overview of a systems intensity, duration, land areas affected and any deaths or damages associated with the system.